 To do this, you will have to assess your stakeholder community, competitors, and market size.

-After you figure out how your startup idea will solve a problem, you need to investigate who your product will benefit from.
+After you figure out how your tech startup idea will solve a problem, you need to investigate who your product will benefit from.

 Describe them based on demographics, psychology, geography, observed behavior, and other relevant aspects.